Working Dogs &

 During August 2014, Kirsten opened up her own business for Working Dog Training & Behavior Rehabilitation, administering training in client's homes and public places.

-Kirsten volunteers at/ for the no- kill shelter Watermelon Mountain Ranch in Behavior Rehabilitation to help dogs getting adopted out, and staying in their new homes, as well as learning everything about and from the dogs.
+Kirsten volunteered at/ for the no- kill shelter Watermelon Mountain Ranch in Behavior Rehabilitation to help dogs getting adopted out, and staying in their new homes, as well as learning everything about and from the dogs.
 She still volunteers for H.A.R.T.
-Animal Rescue in Behavior Rehabilitation.
+Animal Rescue and Watermelon Mountain Ranch in Behavior Rehabilitation, when requested and time allows.

 Kirsten is also a volunteer Pet Evaluator for Therapy Pets Unlimited, Inc., and a Canine Good Citizen Evaluator for the American Kennel Club.

-Kirsten and her husband Rich currently own two dogs, one being an Instructor Service Dog, and Training Assistant.
+Kirsten and her husband Rich currently own two dogs, being both in training to be Training Assistants.

 Ralph Clever Working Dogs & Rehabilitation, LLC has a mission to help every owner to accomplish their training goals, and have a live- long fulfilling relationship with their dogs.